Best Nonprofit Bookkeeping: Mastering Practices and Essential Tips

 ______________

-For more information about the tax and accounting services we provide, including services to nonprofit organizations, visit our Home Page The CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.
+For more information about the tax and accounting services we provide, including services to nonprofit organizations, visit our Home Page!
+The CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.

 If you want my team and I to handle your tax matter for you, click here.

-You are welcome to email me directly at gary.massey@masseyandcompanyCPA.com.
+You are welcome to email us directly at info@masseyandcompanyCPA.com.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, nonprofit organizations, IRS tax problem resolution, IRS audits, and small business accounting and bookkeeping.

 Massey and Company CPA